 Yet it does raise an important question: is there anything special about seated meditation?

 Body still, mind awake.
 It’s one of the lowest common denominators of experience.
 Minimal external distractions and interactions, no special movements to remember or complex tasks to engage in.
 Even if there’s lots of thinking, even if there is an internal process involved, the magic of meditation is that it unfolds in an environment of comparative simplicity.

 There are some significant things about this kind of environment.
 For one, we’re more likely to notice our background state: stable or distractible, clear or muddy, open or contracted, friendly or emotionally agitated.
-Wherever we are on the mind-body roller-coaster, seated and calm, we can suddenly see it.
+Wherever we are on the mind-body roller-coaster, we can suddenly see it.
 We hadn’t noticed before, in our busyness.
 We thought life was just like that.
 But now we realize, actually, life isn’t like that.
 We’re like that.